tucommenceapousser/ushort/README.md

   ```

   - `URL_BASE`: Set this to the base URL you want for your shortened links.
-  - `PASSWORD`: This is the password you'll use to manage your app securely.
+  - `PASSWORD`: This is the password you'll use to manage your app securely (argon2id).

 </details>